wang-h/pynmt/README.md

 For beginners, I highly recommend this project.
 In fact, it is a simplified version of [Opennmt-py](https://github.com/OpenNMT/OpenNMT-py).

-I implemented it with Pytorch 0.4, though some modules references to OpenNMT-py, most of the code (80%) is written by myself.
+I implemented it with Pytorch 0.4, though some modules reference to OpenNMT-py, most of the code (80%) is written by myself.
 With the scripts that I posted, you can even build your own NMT systems and evaluate them on WMT 2018 datasets.